-- 1. The current caused by ionic conductivity.
-Relocating ions constitute the pseudocapacitance of the double-laver which forms at the interface between the ion exchange membrane and the metal electrode (Sadeghipour et al. 1992).
-As described above, the resulting irregular density of hydratized ions is the cause of bending of the IPMC.
+- (1) The material is ion conductive.
+Relocating ions constitute the pseudocapacitance of the double-layer, which forms at the interface between the ion exchange membrane and the metal electrode (Sadeghipour et al., 1992).
+As described above, the resulting irregular density of possibly solvated mobile ions is the cause of bending of the IPMC.
 The resulting deformation of the IPMC is proportional to the total amount of relocated ions.
 In the equivalent circuit the pseudocapacitance is modeled by shunt capacitors C between the electrodes in each unit.
-The conductivity W denotes the summarized transversal ionic conductivity of the electrodes and the ionomer. - 2.
-The current caused by electrochemical electrode reactions, for example electrolysis of the solvent.
-The electrode reactions appear only if the voltage between the electrodes exceeds some certain critical level, depending on the materials used.
+The conductivity W denotes the summarized transversal ionic conductivity of the electrodes and the ionomer. - (2) The current caused by electrochemical electrode reactions, for example electrolysis of the solvent.
+The electrode reactions appear only if the voltage between the electrodes exceeds some certain critical level, which depends on the materials used.
 The electrode reactions consume energy and affect the propagation of voltage, but do not have a direct effect on the deformation of the IPMC.
 In the equivalent circuit the electrode reactions are represented as shunt resistors G between the electrodes in each single unit.

-The electric charge q determines the mechanical flexure k within the limits of the single unit.
-As the electric charge can be expressed as the derivative of the current with respect of time, the total electric charge q carried over within each unit is calculated as an integral of current i_C .
-Figuratively, each single unit of the RC distributed line contains a block composed of an ammeter, measuring current i_C through the capacitance C, an integrator in order to determine the charge moved over within the limits of that unit, and function f describing the bending effect of a charge, moving to the electrode.
-In the simplest case the flexure is proportional to the charge and the block fcontains where Υ is the coefficient for the bending effect of the charge.
+The electric charge q(x, t) determines the bending angle k(x, t) within the limits of the single unit.
+As the electric charge can be expressed as the derivative of the current with respect to time, the total electric charge q(x, t) carried over within each unit is calculated as an integral of current $i_C(x, t)$ .
+Figuratively, each single unit of the RC distributed line contains a block composed of an ammeter, measuring current $i_C(x, t)$ through the capacitance C, an integrator in order to determine the charge moved over within the limits of that unit, and function f describing the bending effect of a charge, moving to the electrode.
+In the simplest case the bending angle is proportional to the charge and the block fcontains:

-$$k = \Upsilon q$$ ,
+$$k(x,t) = \Upsilon q(x,t), \tag{1}$$